 It has been a few days since I put my hand on your casket at the grave.
 And said good bye to you and to seeing you again in this life.
 Though the sadness is here and the loss is real a greater living truth is shining through.
 I turn to Him now to help me with how I feel.

-He who always has been and forever more will be now cares for you in a wondrous place where there is no calamity.
+He who always has been and forever more will be now cares for you in a place with no calamity.
 You live in a splendor totally unknown to me as I live down here.
 Forevermore free from pain, death, harm, lack, and fear.

 Some will ask where the love of God is at such a time as this.
-If he is so good and strong where does this evil come from?
+If He is so good and strong where does this flood of evil come from?
 The love of God was put on grand display 2000 years ago on a fateful day; when the God of creation was killed so that we could be restored.

 Wicked men who enjoyed their work ripped his body to dying shreds as his mother stood by and watched it all with untold horror and escalating dread.
 On this very long day she watched her son die, being used for blood sport right in front of her eyes.
 By people who made fun of her great agony while enjoying their work in this great blasphemy.